 Students will refine basic tasks and skills learned in OFFCE 228.
-More complicated tasks and applications using the following will be learned: footnotes and endnotes; headers and footers; merge; sort; long document input, revision, and pagination.
+The following tasks and applications will be learned: footnotes and endnotes; headers and footers; merge; sort; long document input, revision, and pagination.

-Prerequisites: OFFCE 104 and OFFCE 228 and permission of instructor.
+Prerequisites: BUS 104 or ENGL 104 and OFFCE 228 and permission of instructor.